 1.6 Are there any particular rules about funding litigation in your jurisdiction?
 Are contingency fee/conditional fee arrangements permissible?
-What are the rules pertaining to security for costs?

 Litigation funding by non-parties is currently available to help finance a plaintiff's claims.
 However, lawyers may not advance or guarantee financial assistance to a client, except that a lawyer may: (1) advance court costs and expenses in contingent fee matters; (2) pay court costs and expenses when representing an indigent or pro bono client; and (3) pay court costs and expenses where the lawyer's fee is payable as a percentage of the recovery in the action.
 22 N.Y.C.R.R. § 1200.0 (Rule 1.8(e)).